 - Pillow: Stuff Sack Pillow

 Winter camping means it’s time to carry more weight and plan a bit harder to stay warm.
-Building a Winter Sleep Systems means layering your sleeping pads and adding a quilt over your sleeping bag will make it hard to leave your cozy tent in the morning.
+Building a Winter Sleep Systems means layering your sleeping pads and adding a quilt over your sleeping bag.
+Done properly and it will be hard to leave your cozy tent in the morning.